gchq/coreax/documentation/source/benchmark.rst

 In this benchmark, we evaluated four coreset algorithms across various datasets and tasks, including image classification, synthetic datasets, and pixel/frame data processing.
-Based on the results, **Kernel Herding** emerges as the preferred choice for most tasks due to its consistent performance.
-For larger datasets, combining Kernel Herding with distributed frameworks like **Map Reduce** is recommended to ensure scalability and efficiency.
+Based on the results, **kernel herding** emerges as the preferred choice for most tasks due to its consistent performance.
+For larger datasets, combining kernel herding with distributed frameworks like **map reduce** is recommended to ensure scalability and efficiency.

-For specialised tasks, such as frame selection from GIFs (Test 4), **Stein Thinning** demonstrated superior performance and may be the optimal choice.
+For specialised tasks, such as frame selection from GIFs (Test 4), **Stein thinning** demonstrated superior performance and may be the optimal choice.

 Ultimately, this conclusion reflects one interpretation of the results, and readers are